Learning Assistant Program

 - During their first semester in the program, LAs must co-enroll in a 3-credit, 300-level pedagogy course (Peer Instruction Education, 01:090:322)

 - In the pedagogy course, LAs are trained to facilitate learning and engage students in scientific discourse, rather than act as experts who have knowledge that needs to be transmitted to the student.
 Course topics include learning theory, cooperative learning, questioning techniques, and activity design.

 - Every semester in the program, LAs are observed in their lecture, recitation, or study group assignment as part of their formal job evaluation.

 If you are currently a learning assistant (or if you were a learning assistant in the past), please provide us with your current contact information so that we can maintain our alumni database records.
 (Note: the password to complete the contact info survey is laprogram)

-If you are interested in the LA Program, request a meeting (individual or with colleagues) with Dr. Mary Emenike, Director of STEM Support Programs, to discuss potential opportunities and strategies for partnering with the LA Program and utilizing learning assistants in your course to help facilities active and collaborative learning.
+If you are interested in the LA Program, request a meeting (individual or with colleagues) with Alice Seneres, Director of Integrated Academic Support Programs, to discuss potential opportunities and strategies for partnering with the LA Program and utilizing learning assistants in your course to help facilities active and collaborative learning.